Frequently asked questions

 Yes.
 Capbase is fully equipped to issue shares to advisors.
 In addition, we generate advisory agreements which means we have you covered on the contract side.

 Yes.
 Specifically, you can set a different cliff and total vesting time for each founder’s equity grant.
 You can also choose to award a percentage of the founder equity up front, where these shares will not be subject to vesting.

-While we do not have an automatic process setup, we are working on tools to automatically import companies that use Stripe Atlas/Legal Zoom and companies that use standard legal docs from Cooley/Orrick.
+While we do not have an automatic process setup, we are working on tools to automatically import Delaware C corporations that use a variety of services (Stripe Atlas, Legal Zoom, Cooley, Orrick, etc) that use standard legal documents.

 Currently, Capbase offers following integrations:

 Mercury - our integration with Mercury allows founders to sign up for a new company bank account in only a few minutes.
 You can connect your bank account to Capbase to accept payments for equity and investments.
 This integration is powered through the Plaid SDK, to securely route payments into your corporate bank account.

 Google Workspace - Google Workspace (formally known as G Suite), has been integrated into our platform.
 This means that you can automatically onboard and off-board team members to GMail and your GSuite subscription.

 Gusto - our integration with Gusto allows companies to onboard their employees quickly and correctly on the first day.
 We handle the stock options and offer letters, while Gusto handles the employee benefits administration.

 Slack - Slack allows you to onboard your new employees into your company's communication flow quickly on the first day.
 They will be prompted to set up an account so they can meet their new colleagues, trade their favorite GIFs, and ensure that they're on the same page from day one.

 Github - Our integration with Github onboards your newest employees by connecting their Github profile into your company's repositories to get up to speed quickly from day one.